bevyengine/rfcs/rfcs/45-stageless.md

 - change to a different threading model for some portion of your systems
 - integrate an external service with arbitrary side effects, like scripting or a web server

-As long as you have `&mut World`, from an exclusive system or command, you can extract anything available in the `Systems` resource and run it.
+As long as you have `&mut World`, from an exclusive system or command, you can access the list of schedules, then run systems.

 Unlike in previous versions of Bevy, states and the fixed timestep are no longer powered by run criteria.
 Instead, systems that are part of states or fixed time steps are simply added under a separate system set that will be retrieved and ran by an exclusive system.